-[53] In Dunsmuir v New Brunswick, 2008 SCC 9 at para 47, [2008] 1 SCR 190 [Dunsmuir], the Supreme Court indicates:

-A court conducting a review for reasonableness inquiries into the qualities that make a decision reasonable, referring both to the process of articulating the reasons and to outcomes.
-In judicial review, reasonableness is concerned mostly with the existence of justification, transparency and intelligibility within the decision-making process.
+[53] In Dunsmuir v New Brunswick, 2008 SCC 9 at para 47, [2008] 1 SCR 190 [Dunsmuir], the Supreme Court indicates: A court conducting a review for reasonableness inquiries into the qualities that make a decision reasonable, referring both to the process of articulating the reasons and to outcomes.
+In judicial review, reasonableness is concerned mostly with the existence of justification, transparency and intelligibility within the decisionmaking process.
 But it is also concerned with whether the decision falls within a range of possible, acceptable outcomes which are defensible in respect of the facts and law.

 Judicial Review/Jurisdiction.
 Condominium Corp No 052 0580 v Alberta (Human Rights Commission), 2016 ABQB 183.
 The Corporation sought judicial review of a decision made by the Commission to investigate a complaint made by a condo owner.
 Graesser J put the issue as follows: "Does the Commission have jurisdiction over complaints made to it by owners of condominium corporations concerning the actions of the condominium corporation affecting the complainant?" (para 10).
-The Corporation argued that this matter should be dealt with using s 67 of the Condominium Property Act [RSA 2000, c C-22] and that the Commission did not have jurisdiction to investigate this matter (para 11).
-The Commission argued that it did have jurisdiction, relying on its earlier decision Ganser v Rosewood Estates Condominium Corp, 2002 AHRC 2 and that the Court should decline to intervene at this early stage.
+The Corporation argued that this matter should be dealt with using s 67 of the Condominium Property Act [RSA 2000, c C-22] and that the Commission did not have jurisdiction, relying on its earlier decision Ganser v Rosewood Estates Condominium Corp, 2002 AHRC 2 and that the Court should decline to intervene at this early stage.
 Regarding the Court's ability to rule on this issue, the Court wrote at paras 56-57: